vbdi/casp/README.md

 ##  Highlights

 * CASP proposes a 2-bit compression method for VLMs that is compatible with any quantization technique and enhances state-of-the-art 2-bit quantization methods (AQLM and QuIP#) by an average of 21% on image- and video-language benchmarks
-## 📚 Citation
-If you find CASP useful in your research or applications, please consider giving us a star &#127775; and citing it by the following BibTeX entry.

 ### CASP<sub>QuIP\#</sub> :